ChanthMiao/ghc-wiki-mirror/linear-types/implementation.md

 `FunTy` is a special case of a `Type`.
 It is a fully applied function type constructor, so now a function type constructor with five arguments.
 This special case is constructed in `mkTyConApp`.
 The problems come when a `FunTy` is deconstructed, for example `repSplitTyConApp_maybe`, if this list is not the right length then you get some very confusing errors.
-The place which was hardest to track down was in `Coercion` where `decomposeFunCo` had some magic numbers corresponding to the the position of the types of the function arguments.
+The place which was hardest to track down was in `Coercion` where `decomposeFunCo` had some magic numbers corresponding to the position of the types of the function arguments.

 Look for `Note [Function coercions]` and grep for lists of exactly length 5 if you modify this for whatever reason.